How to Make Your Child a Cardboard Kitchen out of a Cardboard Box

-Back at home I used a length of elastic and measure it across below the sink. stretching it slightly so it wouldn’t sag.
+Back at home I used a length of elastic and measured it across below the sink.
+Stretching it slightly so it wouldn’t sag.

 I cut the shirt to fit the drop (it reaches just above the floor), but made it slightly wider across.
 This was because I wanted it to have a gathered look.

 I then sewed a small fold at the top of my curtain with the elastic sitting inside it.
 I did lose the elastic at one point, so had to gather the gingham material and pull the elastic through.
 The reason being that the elastic is a lot shorter than the material.

 If you don’t like sewing you could use fabric glue to do the same job.
 Just as long as the elastic is free inside so the curtain can slide open.

 Once my curtain was in place, I pierced a hole in the side of the box and threaded the elastic through and knotted it.
 Then repeated on the other side.

 The bunting didn’t take very long at all to make.
 I already had some pretty floral vintage material, so I simply cut out flag shaped triangles.
 Then I got a length of string and I super glued the flags to the string.
 I left it to dry overnight, and the bunting was done.
 I then stuck it to the shelf using more glue.

 So that massive gap I mentioned before behind the cooker and the sink.
 That still needed to be sorted.
 I basically wanted a shelf there but couldn’t figure out how to attach one securely.

 So I randomly taped strips of masking tape all the way along.
 I reinforced it by layering it again, then covered over the masking tape with orange card.
 It was strong enough to hold Eva’s play food and plates.